Soviet invasion of Manchuria: Background and buildup

-On 9 May 1945 (Moscow time), Germany surrendered, meaning that if the Soviets were to honour the Yalta agreement, they would need to enter war with Japan by 9 August 1945.
-The situation continued to deteriorate for the Japanese, and they were now the only Axis power left in the war.
-They were keen to remain at peace with the Soviets and extend the Neutrality Pact, and they were also keen to achieve an end to the war.
-Since Yalta they had repeatedly approached, or tried to approach, the Soviets in order to extend the Neutrality Pact, and to enlist the Soviets in negotiating peace with the Western Allies.
-The Soviets did nothing to discourage these Japanese hopes, and drew the process out as long as possible (whilst continuing to prepare their invasion forces).
-One of the roles of the Cabinet of Admiral Baron Suzuki, which took office in April 1945, was to try to secure any peace terms short of unconditional surrender.
-In late June, they approached the Soviets (the Neutrality Pact was still in place), inviting them to negotiate peace with the Western Allies in support of Japan, providing them with specific proposals and in return they offered the Soviets very attractive territorial concessions.
-Stalin expressed interest, and the Japanese awaited the Soviet response.
-The Soviets continued to avoid providing a response.
-The Potsdam Conference was held from 16 July to 2 August 1945.
-On 24 July the Soviet Union recalled all embassy staff and families from Japan.
-On 26 July the conference produced the Potsdam Declaration whereby Churchill, Harry S. Truman and Chiang Kai-shek (the Soviet Union was not officially at war with Japan) demanded the unconditional surrender of Japan.
-The Japanese continued to wait for the Soviet response, and avoided responding to the declaration.
+Germany surrendered just after midnight Moscow time on 9 May 1945, meaning that if the Soviets were to honour the agreement at Yalta, they would need to enter the war with Japan by 9 August.
+The situation continued to deteriorate for the Japanese, now the only Axis power left in the war.
+They were keen to stay at peace with the Soviets, and ultimately to achieve an end to the war.
+Since Yalta, they had repeatedly tried to convince the Soviets to extend the Neutrality Pact, as well as attempting to enlist them to mediate peace negotiations with the Western Allies.
+The Soviets did nothing to discourage these overtures, instead happy to draw out the process for as long as possible whilst continuing to prepare their invasion forces.
+One of the goals of Admiral Baron Suzuki's cabinet upon taking office in April was to try to secure any peace terms whatsoever short of unconditional surrender.
+In late June, they once again approached the Soviets, inviting them to mediate with the Western Allies in support of Japan, providing them with specific proposals.
+In exchange, they were prepared to offer the Soviets very attractive territorial concessions.
+Stalin ostensibly expressed interest, and the Japanese now awaited an official Soviet response, even as the Soviets continued to deliberately avoid providing one.
+The Potsdam Conference was held from 16 July to 2 August; on 24 July the Soviet Union recalled all its embassy staff and families from Japan.
+On 26 July the conference produced the Potsdam Declaration whereby Churchill, Harry S. Truman and Chiang Kai-shek demanded Japan's unconditional surrender.
+The Japanese avoided responding to the declaration, instead continuing to wait on a clarifying Soviet reply.

-The Japanese had been monitoring Trans-Siberian Railway traffic and Soviet activity to the east of Manchuria and in conjunction with the Soviet delaying tactics, this suggested to them that the Soviets would not be ready to invade east Manchuria before the end of August.
-They did not have any real idea, and no confirming evidence, as to when or where any invasion would occur.
-They had estimated that an attack was not likely in August 1945 or before Spring 1946; but the Stavka had planned for a mid-August 1945 offensive and had concealed the buildup of a force of 90 divisions.
-Many had crossed Siberia in their vehicles to avoid straining the rail link.
+The Japanese had been monitoring Trans-Siberian Railway traffic and Soviet activity to the east of Manchuria.
+In conjunction with the delaying tactics, this suggested that the Soviets would not be ready to invade east Manchuria before the end of August.
+The Japanese did not have any concrete evidence as to when or where any invasion would occur.
+They had estimated that an attack was not likely before the spring of 1946, but the Stavka had in fact been planning for a mid-August offensive, successfully concealing the buildup of a force of 90 divisions.
+Many Soviet units had crossed Siberia in their vehicles to avoid straining the rail link.

-The Japanese were caught completely by surprise when the Soviets declared war an hour before midnight on 8 August 1945, and invaded simultaneously on three fronts just after midnight on 9 August.
+The Japanese were caught completely by surprise upon receiving the Soviet declaration of war an hour before midnight on 8 August, now facing a simultaneous invasion on three fronts that began just after midnight on 9 August.